Parties Berlin Tonight

-The detailed program with all party dates of today, a city map and more info you get on this page or you use additionally the other magazines, we have linked them above.
+The detailed programme with all party dates from today, a city map and further information can be found on this page or you can also use the other magazines, we have linked them above.

-Here are a few hints about different locations, you can find more by browsing the guide.
+Here are a few tips on different locations, you can find more by browsing through the guide.

 Sisyphos in Lichtenberg is high up on the top ten list of the best electro clubs, so electronic music lovers and party people will get their money’s worth.

-The playful, lovingly designed outdoor area with its many details alone is reminiscent of an adventure playground and gives you an idea that the evening is guaranteed to be fun and special until the early morning.
-However, the always well-chosen lineup on the various floors and the cheerful, peaceful audience ultimately make the evening in the former dog biscuit factory perfect.
-Even the hunger that arises in the meantime is taken care of here, thanks to the freshly baked pizzas.
+The playful, lovingly designed outdoor area with its many details is reminiscent of an adventure playground and gives you an idea that the evening is guaranteed to be fun and special until the early morning.
+But the always well-chosen line-up on the various floors and the happy, peaceful audience ultimately make the evening in the former dog biscuit factory perfect.
+Thanks to the freshly baked pizzas, hunger is also catered for in the meantime.

-The only supposed blemish at the moment is the remoteness, because it is located in Rummelsburg and the long queue in front of the club.
-However, this should not be an obstacle to visit the dance temple Sisyphos, because if you have not been here yet, you have definitely missed something during your visit.
+The only supposed blemish at the moment is the remoteness, because it’s in Rummelsburg and the long queue outside the club.
+However, this should not be an obstacle to paying a visit to the dance temple Sisyphos, because if you haven’t been here yet, you have definitely missed out on something during your visit.

 The RAW should not go unmentioned.

-Originally intended as a Reichsbahn mending plant, the RAW site Friedrichshain, near Warschauer Straße, today developed into a space for alternative and creative cultural projects.
+Originally intended as a Reichsbahn repair works, the RAW site in Friedrichshain, near Warschauer Straße, has developed into a space for alternative and creative cultural projects.

 Alternative cultural project RAW-Gelände FriedrichshainHere you will

-find exhibitions, bars, clubs, graffiti, current street artists and skaters united on a huge area.
-The tangle of somewhat aging buildings and walls is currently one of the last real subculture links in the city and is fighting its continued use from owner to owner.
+find exhibitions, bars, clubs, graffiti, current street artists and skaters united on one huge area.
+The tangle of somewhat ageing buildings and walls is currently one of the last real subculture connections in the city and is fighting its continued use from owner to owner.
 Under the motto „providing high-quality culture at a low threshold“, the alternative cultural project does not exclusively pursue commercial success.

-The Salon zur Wilden Renate is an absolute highlight of the nightlife scene not only because of its well-chosen electronic music, but also because of its very own unique spatial concept.
+The Salon zur Wilden Renate is an absolute highlight of nightlife not only because of the well-chosen electronic music, but also because of its very own unique spatial concept.

-Basically, the location of the Wilden Renate is an old apartment building in Friedrichshain, whose apartments have been converted into various electro music-heavy dance floors with great attention to detail and is strongly reminiscent of the illegal squatter clubs of the 90s.
-Something very special is also the in-house garden, which with its large trees and park benches is optimal for all those who need a break from dancing or want to get some fresh air.
-The crowd is well mixed, from tourist to locals, everything is represented here and generally the atmosphere is very relaxed.
+Basically, the location of the Wilden Renate is an old apartment building in Friedrichshain whose flats have been converted into various electro-music-heavy dance floors with great attention to detail and is strongly reminiscent of the illegal squatter clubs of the 90s.
+Something very special is also the in-house garden, which with its large trees and park benches is ideal for all those who need a break from dancing or want to get some fresh air.
+The crowd is well mixed, from tourists to locals, and the atmosphere is generally very relaxed.

-Since the Salon zur Wilden Renate is in high demand, it’s probably understandable that the line in front of the Wilden Renate is usually very long, but don’t worry, it moves relatively quickly.
+Since the Salon zur Wilden Renate is in high demand, it’s probably understandable that the queue in front of the Wilden Renate is usually very long, but don’t worry, it moves relatively quickly.

 See and be seen is the motto high up in the stylish Puro Sky Lounge on the 20th floor of the Europenter.

-Not only Beyoncé and Lady Gaga, but also other world stars have popped the corks here, because the Puro is not for nothing one of the hottest addresses.
-While dancing to the modern booming beats of the DJ, you can look out over the entire city, from Teufelsberg to Fernsehturm, through the glass exterior walls.
-The audience varies, from tourists to stylish partygoers to high society, everything is there now.
-The Puro Sky Lounge is divided into several areas, the actual dance floor, the bar area and the spacious roof terrace from which the visitor can also relax during the week to drink his drink and watch the sunset on the Kurfürstendamm in.
+Not only Beyoncé and Lady Gaga, but also other world stars have popped the corks here, because the Puro is not considered one of the hottest addresses for nothing.
+While dancing to the DJ’s booming modern beats, you can look out over the entire city, from Teufelsberg to the TV tower, through the glass walls.
+The audience varies, from tourists to stylish partygoers to high society.
+The Puro Sky Lounge is divided into several areas, the actual dance floor, the bar area and the spacious roof terrace from which visitors can relax and enjoy their drink while watching the sunset on Kurfürstendamm during the week.

 Next to Berghain, Watergate is probably one of the most sought-after electro clubs in the city.

-In total, there are two floors in the Watergate, on which you can dance.
-In the upper one, the operators have come up with something very special.
-The entire ceiling consists of LEDs lately, which pulsate to the beat of the music and seem to dance to the music, in the completely darkened room.
-The lower room is completely glazed on the side facing the Spree River, all the way to the restrooms, offering visitors a unique panorama.
+Watergate has a total of two floors where you can dance.
+On the upper floor, the operators have come up with something very special.
+Lately, the entire ceiling is made of LEDs that pulse to the beat of the music and seem to dance to the music in the completely darkened room.
+The lower room is completely glazed on the side facing the Spree, right up to the toilets, and offers visitors a unique panorama.
 For smokers and people who need a break from dancing or just want to get some fresh air, there is a huge terrace right on the water.

-The Prince Charles is somewhat hidden in a backyard, a few meters from the Moritzplatz subway station.
+The Prince Charles is somewhat hidden in a backyard, a few metres from the Moritzplatz underground station.

-The Prince Charles has achieved in a very short time what other stores dream of and will probably never achieve.
-It has become one of the absolute in-stores of the city and not without reason.
-Relaxed bouncers, friendly staff, nice crowd, moderate prices, good Dj’s and the music changes depending on the event from dance bar pleasant electro sound to the best hip-hop beats.
-In addition, the Prince Charles is constantly evolving and thus reinvents itself again and again.
+The Prince Charles has achieved in a very short time what other shops dream of and will probably never achieve.
+It has become one of the absolute „in“ places in the city, and not without reason.
+Relaxed doormen, friendly staff, nice crowd, moderate prices, good DJs and the music changes depending on the event, from a pleasant electro sound to the best hip-hop beats.
+What’s more, the Prince Charles is constantly evolving and reinventing itself.

-In the middle of the dance floor of the location currently a few concrete pillars, not only emphasize the industrial charm of the former employee swimming pool, they also ensure that the space is somewhat angled.
+In the middle of the venue’s dance floor, a few concrete pillars currently underline not only the industrial charm of the former staff swimming pool, they also ensure that the space is somewhat winding.
 The large bar, a former swimming pool, is accessible from all sides like an island and offers a variety of drinks.

-Those who find the hustle and bustle inside too much, or who want to smoke, chat or simply relax a bit, can ideally do so in the outdoor area.
-There is not only a bar, there are also several seats where you can regenerate.
+If the hustle and bustle inside is too much for you, or if you want to smoke, chat or simply relax a little, you can ideally do so in the outdoor area.
+There is not only a bar, but also plenty of seating where you can relax.